zuhbeer/NLP-CAP/Critics_Sentiment.md

 ### Did you like that movie?
 Wait I can't understand you.
 Let my write some code to understand what you're saying.
 Stop talking

+## Hypothesis

+- NULL- script to identify sentiment will be 90% accurate or greater

+- ALT- script to identify sentiment will be less than 90% accurate.

 #### The Stanford Movie Review dataset

     Sample Review